 - Documentation from a licensed professional (e.g., psychologist, medical doctor) is typically required to substantiate the need.
 We can help here, but schools can also provide these resources.

-- An assessment is conducted to determine the specific interventions needed.
+- An assessment is conducted to determine the specific interventions needed, including potential 504 or IEP accommodations.

 - This may involve input from teachers, counselors, and other educational professionals.